busterdash/upc-bar-code-machine/README.md

 * Currently can write scannable UPC type A barcodes to bitmap files with human-readable text.
 * Will eventually read UPC type A barcodes from windows bitmap files.

+## Compiling
+* For simplicity, use Orwell Dev-C++ to compile on Windows.
+* I will provide a makefile in the future.

 ## Submodule(s)

 ### Bitmap FileIO: